 For the cake

-- Beat butter in a large bowl at medium or high speed, while adding sugar gradually until the mixture is creamy, about 3 minutes.
+- Beat 1 cup unsalted butter in a large bowl at medium or high speed, while adding 2 cups sugar gradually until the mixture is creamy, about 3 minutes.
 You can use a hand-held electric mixer or a stand mixer.

-- Add vanilla and lemon zest and mix.
+- Add ½ teaspoon vanilla extract and 1 tablespoon lemon zest and mix.

 - Let cool 20 minutes on a wire rack and carefully shake the pan to see if the cake loosens by itself.
 You can use a smooth-bladed knife and insert it between the cake and the edges of the pan and gently loosen the parts that might've stuck during baking.
 Again shake the pan carefully.
 You should feel that the edges and the bottom of the cake is loose.

-- Let the cake cool completely on the wire rack before glazing it.
+- Let the cake cool completely on the wire rack before glazing.

 For the glaze:

-- Start with the 2 tablespoons of juice and add more by teaspoon if necessary.
+- Mix 1 cup powdered sugar and 2 to 3 tablespoons lemon juice in a small bowl until smooth and shiny.
+Start with the 2 tablespoons of juice and add more by the teaspoon if necessary.
 It should be like honey for a light glaze.
 If you want a thicker glaze, add less juice until you have a mixture like very thick honey.

 - Drizzle on top of the cooled cake and let drip down the sides.

-- Sprinkle with lemon zest if you want to.
+- Sprinkle with extra lemon zest if you want to.
 Let dry.

 - Eat at room temperature.

-- Wrap leftovers and keep at room temperature for a day or two or refrigerated for 4-5 days.
+- Wrap leftovers and keep them at room temperature for a day or two, or refrigerate them for 4-5 days.

 Notes

-Butter and flour: I use soft butter (NOT melted) to patiently cover the whole pan, every nook and cranny, every sharp angle, every single bit of space available.
+Grease and flour: I use soft shortening to patiently cover the whole pan, every nook and cranny, every sharp angle, every single bit of space available.
 I use a brush or my fingers.
-I then flour the pan and REFRIGERATE IT while putting together the batter.
-I take it out at the last moment when I need to fill it (image above) and it goes like that into the oven.
-It will remove like a dream!
+I then flour the pan shake off excess.
+So far, it has never failed.

 Debbie Clifford says